Angels Ain't Listening: Reception

 The release of "Angels Ain't Listening" was covered by the media including Aftonbladet, Bohusläningen, Bravo Net, Scandipop, and TV4 (Efter fem).
 Jonathan Currinn from CelebMix was impressed by Basshunter's deep vocal that allows listeners to sense his honesty and integrity.
-He said the song feels like one from the 1980s and with its disco-themed vibes it reminds him of the music of Pet Shop Boys.
+He asserted the song feels like one from the 1980s and with its disco-themed vibes it reminds him of the music of Pet Shop Boys.
 Currinn described the new side of Basshunter as interesting and said he was excited about further developments.

-Mandy Rogers from EQ Music said the song's lyrics are quite dark and serious in comparison with the light-hearted topics covered on Basshunter's previous songs.
+Mandy Rogers from EQ Music described the song's lyrics as quite dark and serious in comparison with the light-hearted topics covered on Basshunter's previous songs.
 Rogers said "Angels Ain't Listening" has themes of acceptance and loneliness; she also said she liked this more daring approach that conveys a huge, empowering message.
-Povel Arwidson from Hallandsposten said that the song could conceivably be about his own marriage, which lasted less than a year before his divorce in 2018.
+Povel Arwidson from Hallandsposten regarded the song could conceivably be about his own marriage, which lasted less than a year before his divorce in 2018.